shrirajnaik04/interview-copilot/README.md

 4. Click the 🎤 button to start listening
 5. AI responses appear in real-time as the interviewer speaks

-## 🎯 QA Automation Context
+## 🔧 QA Automation Context [Contecxt can be chnaged from index.js file inside server folder, else it will provide responses related to software testing by default.]

-The AI is specifically optimized for **software testing interviews** with:
+This AI assistant is optimized to support **software testing interviews**, especially with a focus on **automation**.

-### 👤 **Candidate Profile (Shriraj)**

-- Strong in automation using **Selenium, Cypress, Playwright**
-- Uses AI (LLMs) to generate test cases from user stories
-- Experience with **MCP servers, APIs, backend systems**
-- Skilled in **Git, CI/CD, Postman, JMeter, Shell scripting**
-- Led automation at Codemax, built smart test pipelines
+### 💡 Purpose

+- Designed to assist in **live QA interviews** by listening to questions in real time and generating context-aware answers.
+- Tailored for roles involving **test automation**, **API testing**, **CI/CD integration**, and **modern QA practices**.

-### 📋 **Response Guidelines**
+### 📋 Response Guidelines

-- **Straight to the point** answers (2-4 sentences)
+- Answers are **short and to the point** (2–4 sentences).
-- **Simple English** with correct testing terminology
+- Uses **simple English** with correct **software testing terminology**.
-- **Real-world examples** from automation experience
+- Provides **real-world examples** when necessary (e.g., handling flaky tests, automation frameworks).
-- Focus on **automation topics** (frameworks, APIs, CI/CD)
+- Focus is on **automation tools** like Selenium, Cypress, Playwright, Postman, JMeter, and integration with CI/CD.
-- Confident, experience-based responses

-### 💬 **Example QA Responses**
+### 💬 Sample QA Responses

 **Q: How do you handle flaky tests?**
-A: I find the cause — mostly it's bad selectors or timing issues.
-I fix waits, use retry logic, and improve selectors.
+A: I check the cause — mostly unstable selectors or timing issues.
+I fix waits, add retry logic, and improve element locators.

 **Q: How do you use AI in testing?**
-A: I use LLMs like ChatGPT to convert user stories into test cases.
-At Codemax, this saved us 40% of manual effort.
+A: I use AI tools like ChatGPT to convert user stories into test cases.
+It helps save time and covers edge cases.

 **Q: How do you test an API?**
-A: I check all methods using Postman — status codes, response data, negative cases.
-I also use JMeter for load testing. npm install
+A: I use Postman to test all request types, status codes, and data validation.
+For performance, I use JMeter.

+---

+You can customize this context further based on the job role or domain you are preparing for (e.g., security testing, mobile automation, performance engineering, etc.).

+npm install

 ````